abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Note: <a href="https://docs.google.com/document/d/1Wi2Ibn6fGYjEh5C3zY2YkI3WiY1z3b9CRNunNCZAr80/edit?usp=sharing">Click Here for Teacher's Solution, if you are not a student :)</a>

-# Original Star Problem Set

-## Questions
+## Related Concept Questions

-Wondering: how are static and final similar, different?
+How are static and final modifiers similar and different?
-- final is constant and cannot be changed

-Problem 4:
-Question: What would happen if getStarCount() was made static?

-Answer: The getRadius() function, now that it's static, is not associated with any particular instance of Star.
-But since each instance of Star can have a different radius, this function doesn't know which one to use
+When would a final modifier be used instead of a static modifier?

+What declaration is similar to the final modifier?

+<a href="">Click here for some answers</a>

 ## Example Fixes for Above Problems